jazzband/django-redis/README.rst

 * In active development.
-* Master-Slave connec
-* Support for Master-Slave setup
+* Support for Master-Slave setup.
 * Support client side Sharding setup
 * Complete battery of tests (accepting improvements).
 * Used in production environments on several projects.